Opening Discussion Topic:

-Our Orange County Healthcare Round Tables meet on the 1st Wednesday of the Month (with the exception of some holidays).
-We have been meeting via ZOOM since April, and look forward to meeting again in person – once we can do so safely, hopefully early in the New Year.
+This Table meets on the 1st Wednesday of the Month (with the exception of some holidays).
+We have been meeting via ZOOM since April, and look forward to meeting again in person – once we can do so safely.

 Getting Ready to Go Back to Work